DFE-Digital/register-trainee-teachers/tech_docs/source/api-docs/v2025.0/developing-on-the-api.html.md

 Unauthenticated requests will receive an `UnauthorizedResponse` with a `401` status code.

-Authentication tokens will be provided by the Register team.
+Providers can create tokens in the Organisation settings link once logged into the service.

 ## Rate Limiting